Creating Vital Connections

 Memphis Medical District Collaborative

-U3 Advisors was engaged by the Hyde Family Foundations beginning in 2014 to understand the economic and physical impact of eight major anchor institutions in the Memphis Medical District including Baptist College of Health Sciences, Memphis Bioworks Foundation, Methodist/LeBonheur, Regional One Health, Southern College of Optometry, Southwest Tennessee Community College, St. Jude Children’s Research Hospital/ALSAC, and the University of Tennessee Health Science Center.
-Together, these anchors employ 16,000 people, educate 8,000 students, have $1.2 billion in collective purchasing, and control 250 acres of property.
-U3 Advisors found that despite the significant size of these anchors, their potential impact within the Medical District has not been fully realized.
+U3’s ongoing engagement with the Memphis Medical District began in 2014, when we were asked by the Hyde Family Foundations to study the impact of eight major institutions located in the Memphis Medical District: Baptist College of Health Sciences, Memphis Bioworks Foundation, Methodist/LeBonheur, Regional One Health, Southern College of Optometry, Southwest Tennessee Community College, St. Jude Children’s Research Hospital/ALSAC, and the University of Tennessee Health Science Center.